 In order to naturalise, you must also complete and submit Home Office Form AN.
 This usually takes between three and six months to be processed.
-If your application for citizenship is successful, you will be invited to attend citizenship ceremony, during which you will receive a Certificate of Naturalisation.
+If your application for British citizenship is successful, you will be invited to attend a citizenship ceremony, during which you will receive a Certificate of Naturalisation.

 Comprehensive immigration advice tailored to your circumstances and goals.

 Designed to make your visa application as smooth and stress-free as possible.